mrismanaziz/Reforestation/README.md

-## What do you call a monkey in a mine field?
-A babooooom!
+## When is a door not a door?
+When it's ajar.